Skip to content

 Regional governments and local administrations are intended to bring development closer to the population.
 This is particularly important because Peru has strong regional differences.

 In practice, decentralization remains difficult.
-Money, responsibilities, skilled personnel, and political interests do not always align elegantly.
+Money, responsibilities, skilled personnel, and political interests do not always elegantly converge.

 Nevertheless, the decentralized structure is crucial.
 Without regional and local administration, a country like Peru could hardly be governed effectively.